Evgeni-Kr/crawler/README.md

 # crawler
 Parse URLs.
 Searches for potential vulnerabilities.
-Checks for XSS and SQL injections.
+Checks for XSS .
 Looks at security headers.